JetBrains/guide/site/tips/reword-commit-message/index.md

 We’ll select that option and be prompted with a dialog to edit the commit.
 The existing commit message is there.
 We can see, there’s a warning about the typo.
-We mouseover for more detail.
+We can hover the mouse for more detail.
 This is the Grazie plugin helping us again.

 We can type to fix it, or use <kbd>⌥⇧⏎</kbd> (macOS) / <kbd>Shift+Alt+Enter</kbd> (Windows/Linux) to get a correction.